 - Localise your content.

-- Add visual content (images, videos, screenshots) to your app’s page.
+- Add visual content (app icon, images, videos, screenshots) to your app’s page.

 2. Support localisation